Certified fabrics – what to pay attention to?

 Organic sewing fabrics

 Organic fabrics have been conquering the textile market for several years now, becoming the perfect framework for brands that care about the environment and ecological stability.
-Among the organic fabrics, you will also find certified ones.
+Among the organic fabrics, you will also find those covered by specific certifications.
 The GOTS certificate, or Global Organic Textile Standard, covers all stages of textile production, from raw material to finished product.
-Such a certificate guarantees that the products labelled with it have been produced with respect to the rights of the employees and the natural environment.
+This certification implies that the products labelled with it have been produced with respect to the rights of the employees and the natural environment.
+However, certification is not just a fixed feature of the fabric itself; for a product to be sold as certified, the chain of custody must be maintained and documented.
+For a product to be sold as GOTS-certified, all stages of processing must be certified and supported by valid Transaction Certificates.

 See also: Fabrics – what to take into consideration when choosing them?